toastedsteaksandwich/toastedsteaksandwich.github.io/_posts/2024-09-25-BlazCTF-2024-Writeups.md

 ## Conclusion

 This was a fun CTF!
 I'm leaving out the writeups Ciao and BigenLayer because they were mostly trivial.
-I was pretty close to solving Tonyallet, but I was down a wrong rabbithole for too long before I could solve it.
+I was pretty close to solving the Tonyallet chal, but I was down a wrong rabbithole for too long before I could solve it.
 I'm quite keen to see the writeups of the one-eyed man challenge and the REVMC challenge as well.
 Maybe I'll give it a bash in my spare time and post some writeups.

 I'm down to try teaming up for CTFs :) I'm keen to learn to play MEV/PWN/REV web3 CTFs, so if that interests you send me a twitter DM!